 - Help new and established companies to select and leverage legally protectable trade names, slogans, taglines, logos, product marks, service marks, and domain names

-- File federal applications to register existing brands and prosecute marks with the United States Patent and Trademark Office (USPTO), including Section 1(b) intent to use trademark applications
+- File federal applications to register existing brands and prosecute marks with the United States Patent and Trademark Office (USPTO), including Section 1(b) intent to use trademark applications, and respond to Office Actions

 - Draft and file assignments of trademark/service mark rights and statements of use